zwang695/alexa-skills-list/README.md

 *Alexa, ask Dinosaur Facts to give me a dinosaur fact*

-Super Dino Facts is your source for awesome and random dinosaur information.
+Dino Facts is your #1 source for awesome and random dinosaur information.

 ***